kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/realtime/index.md

 The most common use-case of this method is to implement the realtime subscriptions on the server-side.
 Instead of leaving the client-side with the freedom (and the responsibility) of specifying the filters for a subscription, you can open a custom API endpoint in your plugin and call `registerSubscription` inside it by passing the incoming Request.
 When the client hits this endpoint, they will start receiving the notifications from the newly created subscription.
 This way, the client will only be aware of a `subscribeToSomething` business-specific endpoint, but won't see the set of filters the endpoint encapsulates.

 ::: info
-Note that the same restriction can be achieved by adding a pipe on the `realtime:subscribe` API endpoint.
+Note that the same restrictions can be achieved by adding a pipe on the `realtime:subscribe` API endpoint.
 The pipe would check the filters object and make the request fail if the filters are not allowed.
 This approach has two main downsides:
 * you always need to be extremely careful when adding code to pipes that may result in failing requests, that's why code in pipes should always stay as light as possible;
 * even if you are ensuring security through the pipe, you still have to specify the filters in the client-side, while you may want to leave this responsibility to the server-side.
 :::